-Mathematics and Physics are essential subjects for many engineering degree courses with a grade A/B required at GCSE and again at A level.
-Design Technology is very desirable subject for Mechanical, Structural and Design Engineering degrees.
+Mathematics is an essential subject for many Engineering degree courses with a grade A/B required at GCSE and again at A level.
+Design Technology is a very desirable subject for Mechanical, Structural and Design Engineering degrees.
 Engineering provides a useful foundation for a future career in a full range of engineering disciplines.

-GCSE Computing / GCSE Digital Technology
+GCSE Technology (Computing) / GCSE Digital Technology (Multimedia)

-GCSE Computing is highly desirable when considering a degree in Software Engineering, Games Development, Computer Science and Financial Engineering.
-GCSE Digital Technology and GCSE Computing are excellent practical courses and will equip you with the skills needed in modern day life and the world of work.
-GCSE Digital Technology is aimed more at the general use of software in the modern office and business, as well as including aspects of multimedia such as web design and multimedia production.
+GCSE Digital Technology (Computing) is highly desirable when considering a degree in Software Engineering, Games Development, Computer Science and Financial Engineering.
+GCSE Digital Technology (Multimedia) and GCSE Digital Technologies (Computing) are excellent practical courses and will equip you with the skills needed in modern day life and the world of work.
+GCSE Digital Technology (Multimedia) is aimed more at the general use of software in the modern office and business, as well as including aspects of multimedia such as web design and multimedia production.